budopod1/Epsilon/README.md

     * The `virtualenv` package
 * Mono 5
 * LLVM 14
-* libstdc++
 * Clang

-# Setup
+## Setup

 To setup and build Epsilon, run:

     ./setup.bash

-# Running Code
+## Running Code

-The file extention of an Epsilon file should be .epsl, .epsilon, or .ε.
+The file extention of an Epsilon file should be .epsl.
 To compile an Epsilon file, run the command:

     mono Epsilon.exe compile <input file path> <output file path>

-# Building
+## Building

-After changes are made to the C#, the C# must be rebuilt with `./build.bash`.
-After `builtins.c` is editted, the builtins can be rebuilt with `./buildbuiltins.bash`.
+After Epsilon has been setup, Epsilon's C# can be rebuilt with `./build.bash`, while Epsilon's builtins can be rebuilt with `./buildbuiltins.bash`.

-# Testing
+## Testing

 Epsilon can be tested with